Submit your work, meet writers and drop the ads. Become a member

 “A veil!” someone shouted.
 I remember the cry.
 Agreement surged from gasping elders and wide-eyed youths alike.
 The first man to move snatched a scarf from his startled daughter and threw it at me to wrap over your head.
 He couldn’t imagine touching you himself.

-We had to find a veil to cover your shining face.
-We couldn’t have the people blinded.
+We needed that veil for the shining face of yours.
 Radiation, of course, must be contained.
-We didn’t have anyone infected.
-It stuck to your forehead at first, your sweat thick like the dew the cold morning after a thunderstorm.
-Wrinkles whiskered as your face strained into expressions few mortals have had.
+We couldn't have anyone blinded or infected.
+The double fold of linen stuck to your forehead at first, your sweat thick like dew the cold morning after a thunderstorm.
+Wrinkles whiskered in is fibers as your face strained into expressions few mortals have had cause to make.

 The wind streaked your hair for a micro-eternity.
 It retained the swept-up form for nearly an hour, though no one could tell once you put on the veil.
 Have you touched it to see if it is still cold?